 Notes: Protein structures that have been solved by X-ray crystallography, nuclear magnetic

-resonance (NMR) and cryo-electron microscopy can be found in public databases including the PDB (Protein Data bank) (www.wwpdb.org) and EMDatabank (www.emdatabank.org)37.
-Although there is no single database for predicted/modeled protein structures, a number of algorithms including SWISS-MODEL (swissmodel.expasy.org)38, Modeller (salilab.org/modeller)39 and Phyre2 (www.sbg.bio.ic.ac.uk/phyre2)40 are available for users to perform protein modeling.
+resonance (NMR) and cryo-electron microscopy can be found in public databases including the PDB (Protein Data bank) and EMDatabank 37.
+Although there is no single database for predicted/modeled protein structures, a number of algorithms including SWISS-MODEL 38, Modeller 39 and Phyre2 40 are available for users to perform protein modeling.

 1.3 Communicate with clinical collaborators to discuss the information gathered from the informatics analyses in steps 1.1 and 1.2.
 If clinical collaborators also feel the variant and gene of interest are good candidates to explain the phenotypes seen in the patient, proceed to Section 2.
 If one has specific questions about the patient’s genotype and phenotype, make sure to discuss with the clinical collaborators before moving forward.